-There are reports of children COVID-19 or COVID-19 like symptoms with hyperinflammatory multisystem syndrome, ARDS, gastrointestinal and atypical Kawasaki disease presenting to PICU worldwide paediatric hyperinflammatory syndrome temporally associated with COVID-19, for which there are important nutrition support considerations.
+There are reports of children with COVID-19 or COVID-19 like symptoms with hyper inflammatory multi system syndrome, ARDS, gastrointestinal and atypical Kawasaki disease presenting to PICU worldwide paediatric, for which there are important nutrition support considerations.
 As a result, the European Society of Pediatric and Neonatal Intensive Care - Metabolism, Endocrine and Nutrition group (ESPNIC-MEN) and paediatric nutritionists working in PICUs are being consulted regarding nutrition management of critically ill children with COVID-19 or COVID-19 like symptoms.
-Therefore, the aim of this editorial is to provide an adaptation of nutrition support recommendations for the overall population of critically ill children, to provide further refined recommendations for critically ill children presenting with COVID-19 or paediatric hyper-inflammatory syndrome temporally associated with COVID-19.
-They are based on the ESPNIC-MEN section recommendations published in January 2020 (6) and Surviving Sepsis Campaign recommendations from February 2020 (7).
-These recommendations cover the acute, stable and rehabilitation phases (Table 1, Table 2).Clinical presentation of critically ill children with severe SARS-CoV-2 disease In adults, the severity of COVID-19 disease is postulated to arise from renin-angiotensin system (RAS) and the angiotensin-converting enzyme (ACE)2 receptor on cells which the virus uses as a mode of cell entry.
-Individuals with high ACE2 levels e.g. diabetes or low levels e.g. hypertension may have a dysregulated response leading to pulmonary inflammation and acute respiratory distress syndrome (ARDS) (8, 9).
-Although ACE2 receptors are predominantly found in the respiratory mucosa, they have been found to be expressed in the gastrointestinal tract, which may facilitate viral entry into the epithelial cells within the gastrointestinal tract (10, 11).
+Therefore, the aim of this editorial is to provide an adaptation of nutrition support recommendations for the overall population of critically ill children, to provide further refined recommendations for critically ill children presenting with COVID-19 or paediatric hyper-inflammatory syndrome temporally associated with COVIDhttps://doi.org/10.1016/j.clnu.2020.10.007